ScaledAgileDevOps/SADMF/content/Principles/_index.md

 ## Psychological Safety

-When we need to help resources have the opportunity to find positions with other organizations, we will use HRaaS (Human Resources as a Service).
-This uses individual performance data and automation to provide them with that opportunity.
-This allows us to avoid stress.
+When we need to help resources with the opportunity to find positions with other organizations, we use the [PeopleWare HRaaS](/peopleware) system.
+This uses individual performance data and machine learning models to automate the process of giving them that opportunity.
+This allows us to avoid the stress of challenging conversations.

 ## Systems Thinking

-{{% notice warning %}}
+{{% notice info %}}
 **A system will produce exactly what is designed to produce -- W. Edward Demming**
 {{% /notice %}}